Onboarding Excellence in Healthcare: A Blueprint for Retention and Success

 The 90-Day Milestone: Celebration and Reflection

 Congratulations!
 Reaching the 90-day milestone is a significant achievement for both you and your new hire.
 This is a moment to reflect, celebrate, and plan for the future.
+Keep in mind that for some roles or complex organizations, onboarding may take longer than 90 days to fully integrate new employees.
 Here’s how to make it count:

-- Conduct a Comprehensive Performance Review: Take this opportunity to review your new hire’s performance holistically.
+Conduct a Comprehensive Performance Review: Take this opportunity to review your new hire’s performance holistically.
 Discuss their accomplishments, areas for improvement, and how they’ve integrated into the team.
+Make sure no important thing is overlooked during this review.
 This review should be constructive and forward-looking, setting the tone for their ongoing success.

-- Gather Insights to Continually Improve Your Onboarding Process: Don’t miss the chance to learn from this experience.
+Gather Insights to Continually Improve Your Onboarding Process: Don’t miss the chance to learn from this experience.
 Ask your new hire for candid feedback on the onboarding process.
-Their insights can help you refine and improve your approach, ensuring even greater success for future hires.
+Ensure that their insights are delivered through surveys, digital platforms, or direct conversations to help you refine and improve your approach, ensuring even greater success for future hires.

 By celebrating successes and laying the groundwork for continued growth, you create a strong foundation for retention and long-term engagement.
 The 90-day milestone is just the beginning of a rewarding journey for your new hire and your organization.